strategineer/personal-website/content/bin/dom/new_player_resources.md

 ---
 title: "Dominions 5 - New Player Resources"
 is_readable: true
-blurb: "Are you new to Dominions 5?
+summary: "Are you new to Dominions 5?
 Here's some resources for you."
 weight: 1
 ---
 # General